By: Kerri-Ann Jennings, M.S., R.D., and associate nutrition editor at Eating Well Magazine

 Used to relieve various respiratory problems, oregano may also relieve digestive upset and yeast infections.

 Known to have extremely powerful antioxidant properties, especially when it is used in the form of an extract or oil.
 The natural antioxidants found in basil can protect the body against damage from free radicals, thereby preventing cellular aging, common skin ailments, and even most forms of cancer.
-Also, anti-inflammatory properties.
+Basil also has anti–inflammatory properties.